 Mark Debald, Transportation Program Administrator

-The PDCTC shares part of the Census designated Poughkeepsie-Newburgh NY-NJ Urbanized Area with three other MPOs: the Orange County Transportation Council (OCTC), Ulster County Transportation Council (UCTC), and North Jersey Transportation Planning Authority (NJTPA).
+The DCTC shares part of the Census designated Poughkeepsie-Newburgh NY-NJ Urbanized Area with three other MPOs: the Orange County Transportation Council (OCTC), Ulster County Transportation Council (UCTC), and North Jersey Transportation Planning Authority (NJTPA).
 The combined Poughkeepsie-Newburgh NY-NJ Urbanized Area has an urbanized population of almost 424,000 (2010 Census).
 The FHWA and FTA designated the New York portion of the area as a Transportation Management Area (TMA); a TMA designation is required when the urbanized population is greater than 200,000.
 The New York portion of the TMA is known locally as the Mid-Hudson Valley TMA.
 TMA Map (.pdf)

-As members of the TMA, the three New York MPOs (PDCTC, OCTC, and UCTC) participate in a collaborative planning relationship that focuses on addressing regional transportation issues and meeting federal requirements for a TMA.
+As members of the TMA, the three New York MPOs (DCTC, OCTC, and UCTC) participate in a collaborative planning relationship that focuses on addressing regional transportation issues and meeting federal requirements for a TMA.
 Examples of this partnership include completion of a single Congestion Management Process (CMP) and the distribution of competitive FTA Section 5307 funds.
 The TMA must also undergo an in-person Federal Certification Review every four years.

 Although members of the TMA, each MPO is still responsible for coordinating transportation planning and programming within their respective county, including development of their own MTP, TIP, and UPWP.